We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-thegreatgrampa +0 points · about 5 years ago
+thegreatgrampa +0 points · over 5 years ago

 First post here.
 Two year Cpap user.
 The AHI sure seems to be the gold standard especially at the doctors office.
 It should be everyone's desire to achieve the lowest number possible, but not at the expense of sleeping well or feeling better.
 I have used 10 different masks in my short 2 year usage, full face, nasal & nasal pillows.
 I presently use pillows but in the beginning I had a difficult time with a pillow because I was a mouth breather.
 With continued practice I learned to keep my tongue at the top of my mouth and learned to breath solely out of my nose.
 I have seen my AHI remain consistently <1.00.
 I truly feel the first place to start is a proper, comfortable fitting mask.
 For some of us it takes a long time and sometimes it doesn't hurt to go back and try previously used masks you didn't care for.